ararslan/license-to-vim/README.md

 * [Mozilla Public License 2.0](https://opensource.org/licenses/MPL-2.0)
 * [Unlicense](http://unlicense.org)

 Don't see the license you want?
 Open an issue and I'd be happy to add it.

+To insert the full text of a license under the cursor, enter `:License('mit')` (or whichever you choose).
+Some licenses require that license stubs be inserted at the top of files.
+For applicable licenses, you can get the stub using `:Stub('agpl')` (or whichever).